 The attorney-client relationship is a very special thing.
-In that relationship the attorney becomes your advocate—your champion.
+In that relationship the attorney becomes your advocate – your champion.
 Because of this, the attorney needs to be able to talk with you about everything, even about things you wouldn’t want anyone else to know.
-Because you may reveal very confidential information to your attorney, the law protects this information so that he cannot be compelled to reveal it to anyone else without your approval.
+Because you may reveal very confidential information to your attorney, the law protects this information so that your attorney cannot be compelled to reveal it to anyone else without your approval.
 This principle assures that you can be completely open with your attorney and be protected from anyone forcing your attorney to tell them what you said.

 What we do for you

 Handling serious injury cases requires detailed legal knowledge, years of trial experience, and the patience and perseverance to seek out and discover detailed facts and specific laws.
 We’ve described the process generally, but there is much, much more to it.
 In general, here’s what we do for you after you’ve hired us.

 We will notify all insurance carriers that we represent you and that all future communications must be through us.
 This will keep the other side’s insurance adjuster from pressuring you to settle before you are ready, and it will give you some peace of mind in not having to worry about whether the adjuster may get you to say or do something wrong.
 You can focus on healing instead of worrying about all the paperwork and the stress of conflict.